wendwarge/Fab-Academy-2018/pre_academy.md

 - Checked that all the software is up to date on the lab computers
 - Checked the MCU connection & tested the microphone/speakers
 - Booked the equipment & rooms we'll need for next week
-- Found three examples of different fab academy websites & styles of documentation from last year's students so that we can analyse them in class.
+- Found three examples of good but differing fab academy websites & styles of documentation from last year's students so that we can analyse them in class.
 - Created the Lab page on the Archive
 - Posted a group photo on social media of the new fablabuae fab academy students
 - Ensured that there is 3 or 4mm corrugated cardboard ordered for Week Three and that there is enough electronics inventory for the fabISP project
 - Sent a message to all of the students reminding them of the time & place of the first class and thanking them for getting involved in Pre-Academy
--